jkrshw/jessek-blog/content/Posts/simple-victories.md

 </a>
 </blockquote>

-The idea being it's easy to remember the failures throughout the year and let the good things slip by.
+The idea being, it's easy to remember the failures throughout the year and let the good things slip by.
 For me it was about self confidence and an increased willingness to praise myself for small achievements.

+Here are my 2015 achivements with a bit of added commentary:

+	Jan 5
+	Tracked down a jQuery annoyance and developed a solution.

 For context, 2015 was a year of big change.
 I had just left my job of 3 and a half years to take up a short term contract before leaving NZ to find work in the UK.
 My new role was working on the Adobe CMS CQ/AEM.

-	Jan 5
-	Tracked down a jQuery annoyance and developed a solution.

-We had an issue where in edit mode the CMS would not load certain widgets.
+This was my first week on the job and we had an issue where in edit mode the CMS would not load certain widgets.
 It turns out the editing components included their own version of jQuery loaded after the version the custom widgets were included in.

 	Jan 16
 	Rode to work and back every day